-Effective July 1, 2025, Section 10 would require the State Board of Education to submit a report by December 1, 2026, to the House and Senate Committees on Education with its recommendation for rules to eliminate and a plan for updating rules that are still necessary, including the order in which the Board proposes to update them and any associated estimated costs.
-It would also appropriate \$200,000 from the General Fund to AOE in fiscal year 2026 to provide the Board with the contracted resources needed to perform the rule review.
+Effective July 1, 2025, Section 10 requires the State Board of Education to submit a report by December 1, 2026, to the House and Senate Committees on Education with its recommendation for rules to eliminate and a plan for updating rules that are still necessary, including the order in which the Board proposes to update them and any associated estimated costs.
+It also appropriates \$200,000 from the General Fund to AOE in fiscal year 2026 to provide the Board with the contracted resources needed to perform the rule review.